REVELATION IS HISTORY

 The main thrust of the Catholic counter argument was that the time related prophecies were not talking about years, but rather about literal days.
 One such theory placed all of the prophesied events of the book of Revelation in the first century or two after Christ.
 This theory is now known as "Preterism".
 Another Catholic theory placed most of the events of the book of Revelation way off into the future.
 This school of thought is today referred to as "Futurism".

-The school of prophetic interpretation that was most common a few centuries ago, both among the Reformers and the Churches of God, was "Historicism", which, very logically, sees prophecy as providing a historical overview of God's work.
-Church of God teachings at that time did not reflect the new Catholic teachings on prophecy, as these brethren knew full well where these fabrications had originated.
-The 2300 day prophecy of Daniel 8, for instance, was reckoned to mean 2300 years, and so it does.
+It was a third school of prophetic interpretation, "Historicism", that was the most common among the Protestant Reformers and the Churches of God.
+This theory, very logically, sees prophecy as providing a historical overview of God's work.
+Church of God teachings at that time did not reflect the new Catholic teachings on prophecy, as those brethren knew full well where these fabrications had originated.
+They understood that the 2300 day prophecy of Daniel 8, for instance, meant 2300 years, and so it does.
 "Time, times, and half a time", as found in Dan 7:25, 12:7 and Rev 12:14, to them meant 1260 years, which is also correct.

-However, in the 20th century, as a result of the leadership of Herbert W Armstrong (HWA) and others, many of the Futurist interpretations of the book of Revelation made their way into the Churches of God.
+However, in the 20th century, as a result of the leadership of Herbert W Armstrong (HWA), among others, many of the Futurist interpretations of the book of Revelation made their way into the Churches of God.

 It is true that the prophecies involving the Church eras of Rev 2 and 3 were recognised by HWA as history.
-Other prophecies from Revelation, however, such as "the two witnesses", "the 200 million man army", "Armageddon", "the seven last plagues", "Babylon is fallen", the Beast powers of Rev 13 and 17, as well as many other Biblical prophecies such as "the great tribulation" and the "ten toes" of the Daniel 2 statue, were all assigned by him a place in the future.
-Unfortunately, we still carry much of this baggage with us today.
+Other prophecies from Revelation, however, such as "the two witnesses", "the 200 million man army", "Armageddon", "the seven last plagues", "Babylon is fallen", the final "Beast" power of Rev 13 and 17, and many other Biblical prophecies such as "the great tribulation" and the "ten toes" of the Daniel 2 statue, were all assigned by him a place in the future.
+Unfortunately, we still carry most of this baggage with us today.

-Bible chronology is essential for understanding the framework of prophecy, for God is the Master Mathematician and He does things "properly and in order" (I Cor 14:40).
-He is the ruler of the pages of history and has foretold this history in very figurative language in the pages of Scripture, in particular the book of Revelation.
+To understand the framework of prophecy, it is essential to have a thorough understanding of Bible chronology.
+God is the Master Mathematician and He does things "properly and in order" (I Cor 14:40).
+He is the ruler of the pages of history and has foretold this history in very figurative language in the pages of Scripture, in particular the book of Revelation, with both numbers and events.

 As complicated as Revelation at first appears, it is in essence simply a description of the 2000 years of history between Christ's first coming and His second coming.
 Its focus is primarily on three things:

-3) the Gentile powers that opposed both these groups and occupied Jerusalem for almost the entirety of the 2000 year period, as described mainly in chapters 13, 15-18.
+3) the Gentile powers that opposed both these groups and occupied Jerusalem for almost the entirety of the 2000 year period, as described mainly in chapters 13 and 15-18.

 If Revelation is not history written in advance, we would have no Biblical account of the last 2000 years.